sdemjanenko/uncertain-by-principle/_posts/2019-12-18-five-dysfunctions-team.md

 goals and objectives measure results at the team-level.

 Commit to specific plans for what you and your team will accomplish in a given period.
 Make results clear and reward only the behaviors and actions that really contribute to the achievement of the team's goals.
-It can help to publically commit to specific results.
+It can help to publicly commit to specific results.